Habitability of G-type main-sequence star systems: Discoveries

 Most of the exoplanets discovered have been detected by the Kepler space telescope, which uses the transit method to find planets around other systems.
 This procedure analyzes the brightness of stars to detect dips that indicate the passage of a planetary object in front of them from the perspective of the observatory.
 It is the method that has been most successful in exoplanetary research, together with the radial velocity method, which consists of analyzing the vibrations caused in the stars by the gravitational effects of the planets orbiting them.
 The use of these procedures with the limitations of current telescopes makes it difficult to find objects with orbits similar to the Earth's orbits or higher, which generates a bias in favor of planets with a short semi-major axis.
 As a consequence, most of the exoplanets detected are either excessively hot or belong to low-mass stars, whose habitable zone is close to them and any object orbiting in this region will have a significantly shorter year than the Earth.

-Planetary bodies belonging to the habitable zone of yellow dwarfs, such as Kepler-22b, Kepler-452b or Earth, take hundreds of days to complete an orbit around their star.
+Planetary bodies belonging to the habitable zone of yellow dwarfs, such as Kepler-22b, 82 G. Eridani d or Earth, take hundreds of days to complete an orbit around their star.
 The higher luminosity of these stars, the scarcity of transits and the semi-major axis of their planets located in the habitable zone reduce the probabilities of detecting this class of objects and considerably increase the number of false positives, as in the cases of KOI-5123.01 and KOI-5927.01.
 The ground-based and orbital observatories projected for the next ten years may increase the discoveries of Earth analogs in yellow dwarf systems.